LinkedEarth/Pyleoclim_util/doc_build/contribution_guide.rst

     origin  git@github.com:yourname/Pyleoclim_util.git (fetch)
     origin  git@github.com:yourname/Pyleoclim_util.git (push)
     upstream  git://github.com/LinkedEarth/Pyleoclim_util.git (fetch)
-    upstream  git://github.comLinkedEarth/Pyleoclim_util.git (push)
+    upstream  git://github.com/LinkedEarth/Pyleoclim_util.git (push)

 Now your code is on GitHub, but it is not yet a part of the Pyleoclim project.
 For that to happen, a pull request needs to be submitted on GitHub.

 Filing a Pull Request
 """""""""""""""""""""
 When you’re ready to ask for a code review, file a pull request.
-But before you do, please double*check that you have followed all the guidelines outlined in this document regarding code style, tests, performance tests, and documentation.
+But before you do, please double-check that you have followed all the guidelines outlined in this document regarding code style, tests, performance tests, and documentation.
 You should also double check your branch changes against the branch it was based on:

   * Navigate to your repository on GitHub
   * Click on Branches